apexskier/dotfiles/macos/defaults/README.md

 See `man plutil`.
 It lists valid types.

-Note that these will fully reformat (reorder + strip comments).
+Note that these will fully reformat (reorder + strip comments) (so will editing in XCode).

 `/usr/libexec/PlistBuddy` is also an option, but it doesn't support piping from stdin and is not as similar to `defaults`.